Cryptolibertarian-id/Mastering-Typescript/README.md

 ### Static Typing

-Javascript is a language that has dynamic typing characteristics.
+Javascript is a language that has dynamic typing characteristics, to see how the dynamic typing program is working we need to run it.
+With dynamic typing we cant make a prediction how the code is expected, so here is the typescript came up as an alternative programming paradigm.
+With Static Type System on typescript we can make a prediction how the code is expected before it runs.

+Static Type System help us to understand the shape and behaviors on our code.

 As a superset, typescript provides the new advantage of supporting static typing characteristics.
 So, what are the advantages of static typing?